Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 Sat Nav for nearest car park is BH20 5EB.

-From the east: catch a train to Bournemouth Railway Station, transfer to the number 50 bus to Swanage, then transfer again to the number 30 or 40 bus to East Street bus stop in Corfe Castle.
+From the east: catch a train to Bournemouth Railway Station, transfer to the number 50 bus to Swanage, then transfer again to the number 30 or 40 bus to the Village Centre bus stop in Corfe Castle.
 Walk towards the Castle, turn left into The Square and left again into West Street.
 Alternatively, at times when the Swanage Railway is running, catch a train from Swanage to Corfe Castle.
 Tel: 01929 425800 or visit their website: www.swanagerailway.co.uk.
 From the station follow the road to the end and cross the road heading into The Square, then turn left into West Street.

 The finest single collection of Late Jurassic age fossils in Britain, housed in a purpose…